A 3-day exploration of picturesque Pomfret and Woodstock

 Highlights:

-> 2 nights lodging in award-winning Inn at Woodstock Hill
+> 2 nights lodging with breakfast in the award-winning Inn at Woodstock Hill (booked directly by you at our special rate)

 > Expansive Woodstock common with Roseland Cottage